pivotal/docs-tap/install.md

     * Google Cloud Registry has the form `kp_default_repository: "gcr.io/my-project/build-service"`
 - `KP-DEFAULT-REPO-USERNAME` is the username that can write to `KP-DEFAULT-REPO`.
 You should be able to `docker push` to this location with this credential.
     * For Google Cloud Registry, use `kp_default_repository_username: _json_key`
 - `KP-DEFAULT-REPO-PASSWORD` is the password for the user that can write to `KP-DEFAULT-REPO`.
 You can `docker push` to this location with this credential.
-This credential can also be configured via a Secret reference.
-See [here](tanzu-build-service/install-tbs.html#install-secret-refs) for details.
+This credential can also be configured through a secret reference.
+See [Install Tanzu Build Service](tanzu-build-service/install-tbs.html#install-secret-refs) for details.
-    * For Google Cloud Registry, use the contents of the service account json file.
+    * For Google Cloud Registry, use the contents of the service account JSON file.
 - `TANZUNET-USERNAME` and `TANZUNET-PASSWORD` are the email address and password that you use to log in to VMware Tanzu Network.
 Your VMware Tanzu Network credentials enable you to configure the dependencies updater.
 This resource accesses and installs the build dependencies (buildpacks and stacks) Tanzu Build Service needs on your cluster.
 It can also optionally keep these dependencies up to date as new versions are released on VMware Tanzu Network.
-This credential can also be configured via a Secret reference.
-See [here](tanzu-build-service/install-tbs.html#install-secret-refs) for details.
+This credential can also be configured through a secret reference.
+For more information, see [Install Tanzu Build Service](tanzu-build-service/install-tbs.html#install-secret-refs).
 - `DESCRIPTOR-NAME` is the name of the descriptor to import.
-See more details [here](tanzu-build-service/tbs-about.html#dependencies-descriptors).
+For more information, see [Overview of Tanzu Build Service](tanzu-build-service/tbs-about.html#descriptors).
 Available options are:
-    * `lite` (default if unset) has a smaller footprint that enables faster installations.
+    * `lite` is the default if not set.
+It has a smaller footprint, which enables faster installations.
-    * `full` optimized to speed up builds and includes dependencies for all supported workload types.
+    * `full` is optimized to speed up builds and includes dependencies for all supported workload types.
 - `SERVER-NAME` is the hostname of the registry server.
 Examples:
     * Harbor has the form `server: "my-harbor.io"`
     * Dockerhub has the form `server: "index.docker.io"`